ylyma/tp/docs/UserGuide.md

 <box type="default" light>

 **`hide 2`**
-- Hides the applicant at index 2
+- Hides the applicant at index 2.

 </box>

 <box type="default" light>

 **`list hidden` then `unhide 2`**
-- Lists all hidden applicants, then unhides the applicant at index 2
+- Lists all hidden applicants, then unhides the applicant at index 2 of the list of hidden applicants.

 </box>

 <box type="default" light>

 **`unhide-all`**
-- Unhides all applicants
+- Unhides all applicants.

 </box>